diz217/quant_DL_suite/README.md

 ```
     python LSTM/baseline/LSTM_run_.py
 ```
 To change the stock ticker (e.g. AAPL, MSFT, TSLA), edit the corresponding `.py` file and modify the ticker symbol inside the code.
-Default is 'AMD'.
+The default ticker is 'AMD'.

 Results over a forecast horizon include plots of predicted prices, profit-taking returns, and quantile-binned profit-taking probabilities.
 Training losses and attention weights are also plotted for quality control.

 One can compare the results from:
 - `TST_v0p95.py` (self-attention MHA, take-profit levels)
 - `LSTM_attention_v2p5.py` (LSTM simple dot-product attention)